A Quilt Concert Series #1 participant will receive a free package of English Paper Piecing Made Modern, Lucy Boston templates.

 Lucy Boston is famous for a number of things.

-The Patchwork of the Crosses is what she is most know for related to quilting.
+She is most known for the Patchwork of the Crosses related to quilting.

-The Patchwork of the Crosses consist on one shape, used in amazing ways.
+The Patchwork of the Crosses consists of one shape, used in amazing ways.

-The Honeycomb or referred to in book, The Patchworks of Lucy Boston by Diana Boston and Photographs by Julia Hedgecoe as 1" long hexagons.
+The Honeycomb is referred to in Diana Boston's book The Patchworks of Lucy Boston and Julia Hedgecoe's photographs as 1" long hexagons.

-The shape lends itself so well to focus/fussy cutting.
-There is enough room on a 1" honeycomb to capture many wonderful motifs.
-The motifs can be combined with the shape beside it, to form another interesting motif.
+The shape lends itself well to focus/fussy cutting.
+A 1" honeycomb has enough room to capture many wonderful motifs.
+The motifs can be combined with the shape beside them to form another interesting motif.

-The focus/fussy blocks are generally surrounded with solid color honeycombs/long hexagons.
+The focus/fussy blocks are generally surrounded by solid-colored honeycombs or long hexagons.
 1" Squares connect the blocks.

-The square in the center is made up of 4, 1" squares surrounded by 8, 1" squares 2 on each side.
-There are options in that configuration - 2" center square and 2" rectangles could be used.
+The square in the center is made up of 4, 1" squares surrounded by 8, 1" squares, 2 on each side.
+That configuration has options—a 2" center square and 2" rectangles could be used.

-Permission granted to use this photo.
-Thank you to Wendy and her Mum, Joy Hill from Auckland, New Zealand.
-Joy made this blocks.
+Permission is granted to use this photo.
+Thank you to Wendy and her Mum, Joy Hill, from Auckland, New Zealand.
+Joy made these blocks.
 This was the best photo to show how the blocks connect.
-This link below is for Wendy's blog.https://wendysquiltsandmore.blogspot.com/2019/02/peacock-party-and-trip-to-auckland.html
+The link below is for Wendy's blog.https://wendysquiltsandmore.blogspot.com/2019/02/peacock-party-and-trip-to-auckland.html

 I wanted to learn more about Lucy Boston.
 This book tells about her life and features wonderful pictures of her quilts.